hyperion-ml/hyperion/egs/voxceleb/v2.1/README.md

 need to be recomputed for each trial.
 Also, the speaker verification pipeline needs to be fully differentiable from wave to score, so the attack algorithm can optimize the perturbation noise.

-However, to train the x-vector network, this recipe computes acoustic features and speech augmentations off-line.
-Look version V2.1, for a newer recipe which computes features and augmentations on the fly.

 Two broad types of attacks:
     - White-box: the attacker has access to the x-vector model under attack